Gay literature: 21st century

 In the 21st century, much of LGBT literature has achieved a high level of sophistication and many works have earned mainstream acclaim.
 Notable authors include Alan Hollinghurst, Michael Cunningham, Colm Tóibín, John Boyne, and Andrew Sean Greer.
 Greer, an openly gay man, won the 2018 Pulitzer Prize for Fiction for Less.
 LGBT themes have also become more visible in a growing body of high-quality young adult literature, with notable authors including Alex Sánchez, Stephen Chbosky, Shyam Selvadurai, Perry Moore, Adam Silvera, Benjamin Alire Sáenz, and David Levithan.
 Becky Albertalli's teen novel Simon vs. the Homo Sapiens Agenda was adapted into the feature film Love, Simon by 20th Century Fox, the first film by a major studio focused on a gay teenage romance.
-Casey McQuiston's Red, White & Royal Blue is another example of young adult gay and bisexual romantic fiction, and is currently on the works of a film adaptation by Amazon Studios.
+Casey McQuiston's Red, White & Royal Blue is another example of young adult gay and bisexual romantic fiction, and there is currently in the works a film adaptation by Amazon Studios.